 Rosa Pritchard, ClientEarth plastics lawyer

 We’re in a plastics crisis.
-Global plastic waste production nearly doubled between 2000 and 2019 and could triple by 2060.
+Global plastic waste nearly doubled between 2000 and 2019 and could triple by 2060.

 This is a problem because: